As you reach your sixties you might qualify for one of the best deals around – your state government’s Seniors Card.

 With a senior card you will qualify for concessional fares on public transport as well as other discounts from participating businesses.

-A Seniors Card gives you access to concessional fares on public transport and other state government concessions like discounted entries to National Parks, although the nature of these concessions vary from state to state and territory.
+There might be other state government concessions like discounted entries to National Parks, museums and so on.
+But the nature of these concessions vary from state to state and territory.

 How to qualify for the card varies from state to state and territory.